turbulenz/turbulenz_engine/docs/source/known_issues/known_issues.rst

   To allow the local server to be accessed over a local network, please manually update the Windows Firewall rule.
 * When using the InputDevice, certain browsers can take a little longer to release the mouse pointer when pressing ESC.
   Try holding ESC for a longer period of time, or alternatively use alt-tab to navigate to a different window (windows only) or end the process if the browser stops responding.
-* The middle mouse button does not send click events in Firefox on Mac OS 10.6
 * In canvas mode, some browsers do not correctly distinguish between left and right version of some modifyer keys (CONTROL, ALT, etc).